 I think for some people, at least for me, it might take hitting the extreme ends of the spectrum, hitting the guard rails on the sides—your family and your life slipping by—to shock you back to a balanced middle.

 Financial independence isn’t just about building wealth, it’s about building a life.
 Don’t look back a decade after chasing FIRE and be the one thinking:

 I built my savings, but I never built my life.

 How have you managed building a life and building wealth?
+How do you define how much money is enough?
 Let us know in the comments!